Shaw Local

 Kite Hill Vineyards of Carbondale gets into the spirit of the Drinkin' with Lincoln brew fest Saturday, July 27, 2024, as they serve their wine at Washington Square in Ottawa.

 Raise a glass and celebrate all things local at the Drinkin’ with Lincoln Brewfest, a two-day celebration of Illinois breweries, wineries and distilleries – held right in the heart of downtown Ottawa.
-This fan-favorite fest returns to Ottawa’s Jackson Street, directly next to Washington Square Park, July 25 and 26.
+This fan-favorite fest returns to Ottawa’s Jackson Street, directly next to Washington Square Park, on July 25 and 26.

 Quench your thirst with a fantastic lineup of beer vendors from across the state, along with a curated selection of wineries, meaderies and distilleries.
-The lineup for the 2025 Drinkin’ With Lincoln includes Tangled Roots Brewing Company, Nik & Ivy Brewing Co, Unpossible Mead, August Hill Winery, Whiskey Acres Distilling, Star Union Spirits, Obscurity Brewing, Noon Whistle Brewing, Maplewood Brewery & Distillery, Revolution Brewing, Firestone Walker Brewing Co. and Go Brewing.
+The lineup for the 2025 Drinkin’ With Lincoln includes Tangled Roots Brewing Co., Nik & Ivy Brewing Co., Unpossible Mead, August Hill Winery, Whiskey Acres Distilling, Star Union Spirits, Obscurity Brewing, Noon Whistle Brewing, Maplewood Brewery & Distillery, Revolution Brewing, Firestone Walker Brewing Co. and Go Brewing.

 Abraham Lincoln's statue stands tall in the Washington Square fountain Saturday, July 27, 2024, as the inaugural Drinkin' with Lincoln festival attracts visitors to the site of the first Lincoln-Douglas debate.